Updated 4 days ago

 To list detected malware emails received by your organization,

-Identify Which Transport Rule was Applied to an Email:
+6. Identify Which Transport Rule was Applied to an Email

-The Get-MailDetailTranportRuleReport cmdlet shows details of messages that matched the conditions defined by any transport rules.
+The Get-MailDetailTranportRuleReport cmdlet shows details of messages that match the conditions defined by any transport rules.

 The above PowerShell cmdlet shows the applied transport rule along with the email details for the last 10 days.